 Primarily self-taught, Joy has participated in workshops by jewellery artists that are leaders in their fields of expertise.
 In 2006, she enrolled in a workshop with Kate McKinnon in Tucson, Arizona.
 Kate had won the Saul Bell Prize for PMC clay.
 During that week she learned how to make findings with precious metal clay, mold making, soldering, as well as basic metalsmithing techniques.

 In 2007, Joy attended an intensive workshop with Susan Lenart-Kazmer, in Dufort, France.
 All cold join techniques were explored, in addition to silver weaving, enameling, and resin work.
 The focus of instruction was incorporating varied and interesting connections into jewellery making.
 Patina finishes and settings for found objects were also taught.

 Joy's jewellery has continued to evolve over the years.
 Her collections incorporate her signature cold-join links, hand made ear wires, one of a kind hook and clasp closures, as well as molten and fabricated shapes.
 Each necklace includes a sterling silver signature tag.
-She has begun to offer an exclusive website collection which incorporates 18 kt gold and raw diamonds.
+She has begun to offer an exclusive website collection that incorporates 14 kt gold and diamonds.
 Her jewellery has a luxurious weight to it.
 Joy continues to artistically interpret her distinctive design aesthetic while learning new skills.
 She hand makes each piece individually in her London, Ontario home studio.